-The library’s three production studios offer specialized hardware and software for recording and editing multimedia projects.
-These production studios can accommodate between two to four students at one time.
+The library’s two production studios offer specialized hardware and software for recording and editing multimedia projects while the Glowforge Studio includes a Glowforge Pro laser cutter and engraver.
 The library’s Ask Us! desk also offers audiovisual recording equipment for checkout.
-To learn more about audio production, visit our training guide.
+To learn more about audio production or laser cutting, visit our training guide.

-These studios are ideal for: recording audio for interviews, podcasts, or voiceovers, editing multimedia projects with advanced software, reviewing your project.
-Please note that the production studios should not be used for general study.
+These studios are ideal for: recording audio for interviews, podcasts, or voiceovers, editing multimedia projects with advanced software, and cutting/engraving in a variety of materials.
+Please note that these studios should not be used for general study.

 Virtual Studio Tour (video) Tab Open